 - 7. Press Function (main) → V Bars (side).
-Use the general purpose knob to align one of the two vertical cursors to a point of interest along the horizon-tal axis of the waveform. - 8.
+Use the general purpose knob to align one of the two vertical cursors to a point of interest along the horizontal axis of the waveform. - 8.
 Press SELECT to select the alternate cursor. - 9.
 Align the alternate cursor to another point of interest on the math waveform. - 10.
-Read the time difference between the cursors from the Δ : readout.
+Read the time difference between the cursors from the ∆: readout.
 Read the time difference between the selected cursor and the trigger point for the source waveform from the @: readout. - 11.
 Press Function (main) \rightarrow Paired (side). - 12.
-Use the technique just outlined to place the long vertical bar of each paired cursor to the points along the horizontal axis you are interested in. - 13.
-Read the following values from the cursor readouts: - Read the integrated voltage over time between the Xs of both paired cursors in volt-seconds from the ∆: readout. - Read the integrated voltage over time between the X of the selected cursor and the reference indicator of the math waveform from the @: readout.
+Use the technique just outlined to place the long vertical bar of each paired cursor to the points along the horizontal axis you are interested in.

+13. Read the following values from the cursor readouts:

+- Read the integrated voltage over time between the Xs of both paired cursors in volt-seconds from the Δ : readout. - Read the integrated voltage over time between the X of the selected cursor and the reference indicator of the math waveform from the @: readout. - Read the time difference between the long vertical bars of the paired cursors from the \(\Delta\): readout.

-- Read the time difference between the long vertical bars of the paired cursors from the ∆: readout. - To Take Automated Measurements You can also use automated measurements to measure integral math waveforms.
-Use the same procedure as is found under To Take Automated Measurements on page 3-169.
-When using that procedure, note that your measurements on an integral waveform will be in volt-seconds rather than in volts per second as is indicated for the differential waveform measured in the procedure. - Offset, Position, and Scale When creating integrated math waveforms from live channel waveforms, consider the following topics.
-Note the following requirements for obtaining a good display: - You should scale and position the source waveform so it is contained on screen.
+To Take Automated Measurements

+You can also use automated measurements to measure integral math waveforms.
+Use the same procedure as is found under To Take Automated Measurements on page 3-230.
+When using that procedure, note that your measurements on an integral waveform will be in volt-seconds rather than in volts per second as is indicated for the differential waveform measured in the procedure.

+Offset, Position, and Scale

+When creating integrated math waveforms from live channel waveforms, consider the following topics.
+Note the following requirements for obtaining a good display:

+- You should scale and position the source waveform so it is contained on screen.
 (Off screen waveforms may be clipped, which will result in errors in the integral waveform). - You can use vertical position and vertical offset to position your source waveform.
-The vertical position and vertical offset will not affect your integral waveform unless you position the source waveform off screen so it is clipped. - When using the vertical scale knob to scale the source waveform, note that it also scales your integral waveform. - DC Offset The source waveforms that you connect to the oscilloscope often have a DC offset component.
-The oscilloscope integrates this offset along with the time varying portions of your waveform.
-Even a few divisions of offset in the source waveform may be enough to ensure that the integral waveform saturates (clips), especially with long record lengths.
+The vertical position and vertical offset will not affect your integral waveform unless you position the source waveform off screen so it is clipped. - When using the vertical scale knob to scale the source waveform, note that it also scales your integral waveform.